Tinkerforge/doc/en/source/Tutorials/Tutorial.rst

  power-connector.
 Keep this in mind!

-In the following we extend the previous part by attaching a Master Brick below the DC Brick with the connected rotary poti.
+In the following we extend the previous part by attaching a Master Brick below the DC Brick with the connected Rotary Poti Bricklet.

 .. note::
  The white corners show how to plug the Bricks together.

 Phase 1: Testing
 ^^^^^^^^^^^^^^^^